 - a.
 Offense.
-A person commits the offense of child abuse, if he knowingly, intentionally, or negligently, and without justification, causes or permits a person under the age of eighteen years to be: - 1. placed in a situation that may endanger its life or health; or - 2. exposed to the inclemency of the weather; or - 3. abandoned, tortured, cruelly confined or cruelly punished; or
+A person commits the offense of child abuse, if he knowingly, intentionally, or negligently, and without justification, causes or permits a person under the age of eighteen years to be: - 1. placed in a situation that may endanger its life or health; or

-- 4. deprived of necessary food, clothing or shelter. - b.
-Sentence.
+2. exposed to the inclemency of the weather; or

+3. abandoned, tortured, cruelly confined or cruelly punished; or b.
+Penalty.
 A person convicted of child abuse may be sentenced to imprisonment for a period not to exceed one year, or a fine not to exceed five thousand dollars (\$5,000.00), or both.